-The greasiness of fried foods is just too much for patients of Crohn’s.
+The greasiness of fried foods is just too much for patients with Crohn’s.

-One of the biggest goals of the Crohn’s disease diet is to get enough protein.
+One of the biggest goals of the diet is to get enough protein.

 In fact, people with the disease should consume at least 25% protein of their daily calorie intake.